M-I-Ahmed/fanucpy_updated/README.md

 # fanucpy: Python package for FANUC industrial robots

 ## AIM
-Looking to edit FanucPy to enable communication without R648 User Socket Messaging module and add get DIN functionality.
+Looking to add get DIN functionality to FanucPy.

 # IMPORTANT
 The funding for this project officially ended on September 1, 2023.
 I am seeking external funding to keep this package alive and to develop packages such as abbpy, kukapy, etc. Please help me with your comments and use cases to understand better your needs.
 This is my calendar link for arranging a quick video call: https://calendar.app.google/GRfs1Q61QbQSMtAD8.